nride/nride-sc/README.md

 ### Have fun!

-Try using `make demo-cancel-alice` or `make demo-cancel-bob` to see what happens when one of the users cancels.
-Or try letting the escrow timeout to see what happens.
+Try using `make demo-cancel` to see what happens if Alice cancels.
+Or try withdrawing with the wrong secret.

 ## Registry